tilmanschweitzer/100-days-of-code/README.md

 ## Day 6

-Reorganize files as preparation befor adding tests.
+Reorganize files and add basic JS tests.

+Insights

+* Currently, only jasmine seems to work with ES modules out-of-the-box.
+* I should use TDD for further features

 ## Idea Backlog